 The NGU String Project

-The NGU String Project was created with a vision to increase accessibility for underserved children in the Greenville area to study stringed instruments.
-With NGUís campus so far away from the target community, the Kroc Center, with its mission statement and location, was a logical choice to house the program.
-NGU string students and faculty come to the Kroc Center to teach group classes, private lessons, and conduct the string project orchestras.
+The NGU String Project is a joint effort between North Greenville University (NGU) and Mountain View Elementary School.
+It was created with a vision to increase accessibility for Upstate SC children to study stringed instruments.
+NGU string students and faculty come to Mountain View Elementary School to teach group classes, private lessons and conduct the string project orchestras.
 Classes are open to elementary through high school-aged students as long as they participate in their own school programs and play in the Carolina Youth Symphony or the Greenville County Youth Orchestra.

 What is a String Project

 A String Project provides practical hands-on training for undergraduate string education majors during their four or five years of college.
-The program consists of String Project elementary-high school (pre-college) students who participate in three orchestras, four large heterogeneous beginning classes, small homogeneous second year classes, and private lessons, all taught by undergraduate students under the supervision of a Master Teacher, a Graduate Assistant and the Director of the String Project.
+The program consists of String Project elementary-high school (pre-college) students who participate in three orchestras, four large heterogeneous beginning classes, small homogeneous second year classes, and private lessons, all taught by undergraduate students under the supervision of the Director of the String Project.
 String Project pre-college students begin in the third or fourth grade.
-They can continue in the program through the twelfth grade, as long as they participate in their own school programs and play in the Youth Orchestras.
+They can continue in the program through the twelfth grade, as long as they participate in their own school programs and play in the Carolina Youth Symphony or the Greenville County Youth Orchestra.

 Goals and Objectives